Reslon/RockNSM-Notes/Sensor.md

 ### FSF
 1. Pull FSF onto the sensor, via the required methods.
 For lab, `yum install fsf` will pull all the required dependencies.
 2. Open the config.py file in /opt/fsf/fsf-server/conf and make the following changes:
- - LOG_PATH changed to the directory for Logs
+ - LOG_PATH changed to the directory for Logs, Python list format
  - YARA_PATH to the rules folder at /var/lib/yara-rules/rules.yara
  - EXPORT_PATH if moving file archives to a storage location
  - Change SERVER_CONFIG socket to sensor IP.